-As humans, we love and need stories; 3M remembers and tell stories about their legendary heroes.
-Not every 3M’er is going have a book written about them, but the history inspires current employees to strive for more.
+As humans, we love and need stories; 3M remember and tell stories about their legendary heroes.
+Not every 3M’er is going have a book written about them, but their history inspires current employees to strive for more.

-3M truly honour their legacy and that it really means something to be a 3M’er.
+3M truly honour their legacy and it really means something to be a 3M’er.

 5. Collaborate and Give Help

 3M are a large organisation, and with 25 new products being created each week, there is a lot going on.
 To avoid the creation of silos and duplication, 3M have tech forums aligned to specific interest areas, where the members share research, problems, ideas and solutions.
-3M know that the answers they need are probably in 3M already, they just need to find it.
+3M know that the answers they’re looking for probably exist in the company already, they just need to find it.

-As an example of this behaviour in action, the Automotive team, found and converted an automated mixing solution developed by the Dentistry team to fill tooth fillings and applied it a vehicle body-filling problem they were struggling to solve.
+An example of this behaviour in action was when the Automotive team found and converted an automated mixing solution, developed by the Dentistry team to fill tooth fillings, and applied it to a vehicle body-filling problem they were struggling to solve.

-The 3M culture is open to help each other, as they know that if the help someone, then it is likely that help will be reciprocated when they need it.
+The 3M culture is one of open reciprocity, employees know that if they help a collegue, then it is likely that help will be reciprocated when they need it.

 This was an inspiring visit and 3M were open and generous hosts.
 I learnt some great lessons that I must to put into practice!